 Can pineapple consumption during pregnancy impact your baby’s development or growth?

-Eating pineapple in average amounts during pregnancy is safe and should not impact the baby’s development.
+Eating pineapple in moderate amounts during pregnancy is safe and should not impact the baby’s development.
 However, there are a few essential factors to consider:

 - Acidic nature: The natural acidity of pineapple can cause discomfort in some people, especially those with a history of acid reflux.
 Overindulging in pineapple may exacerbate this condition and lead to heartburn or digestive issues.